-My interests in theory and epistemology are complemented by those in mathematics, where I am working with methods of nonstandard analysis (Loeb spaces), nonsmooth analysis and optimization (Mordukhovich-Ioffe cones), and stochastic processes (law of large numbers with a continuum of random variables).
+My interests in literature and epistemology are complemented by those in mathematics, where I work with methods of nonstandard analysis (Loeb spaces), nonsmooth analysis and optimization (Mordukhovich-Ioffe cones), chaotic dynamics and stochastic processes (law of large numbers with a continuum of random variables).

 Economics 318 -- Economics in/of the 18th Century:

 This seminar traces the extent to which theory, particularly as it pertains to exchange and trade and to economic development, is grounded in and responds to 18th-century texts.
 The interdisciplinary nature of the writing and its implications for epistemological questions in economics will be emphasized.
 Students in the humanities and social sciences are welcome.
 Prerequisite-102 or permission of instructor.